adelarja/space_weather/docs/source/doc1.rst

 for the axial Bz component, the observations of magnetic clouds, show that the modulus of the magnetic field does not remain constant, being maximum near the cloud axis and minimum toward the cloud boundaries.
-Moreover, for MCs in expansion and due to magnetic flux conservation in the expanding parcels of fluid, |B| can decrease significantly while the spacecraft observes the cloud.
-This decrease of |B| with time is called the 'aging' effect since the {\it in situ} observations are done at a time, which is more distant from the launch time as the spacecraft crosses the MC.
-This decrease of
-|B| can affect significantly the result of the MV method.
-However, the relevant
-information to find the cloud orientation is in the rotation of the magnetic field.
+Moreover, for MCs in expansion and due to magnetic flux conservation in the expanding parcels of fluid, mod(B) can decrease significantly while the spacecraft observes the cloud.
+This decrease of mod(B) with time is called the 'aging' effect since the {\it in situ} observations are done at a time, which is more distant from the launch time as the spacecraft crosses the MC.
+This decrease of mod(B) can affect significantly the result of the MV method.
+However, the relevant information to find the cloud orientation is in the rotation of the magnetic field.
-Thus, to decouple the variation of |B| from the rotation, we apply the MV technique to the normalized field vector series: b(t) = B(t)/|B(t)|.
+Thus, to decouple the variation of mod(B) from the rotation, we apply the MV technique to the normalized field vector series: b(t) = B(t)/mod(B(t)).

 Because MV does not give the positive sense of the variance directions, we choose this sense for Xmv so that it makes an acute angle with the Earth-Sun direction